A Note from the Principal

 The middle school music program introduces students to various instruments, including the ukulele, guitar, and piano.
 Students can also take voice class and be part of Loretto’s beautiful middle school show choir.
 With harmonizing voices, the girls sing at special masses and events, including their own show choir performance each semester.

-Mr. David Perez is the Band Director for Loretto’s Middle and High School Band.
-For more information on the band, please click here.
+Mr. Michael Hernandez is the Band Director for Loretto’s Middle and High School Band.
+For more information, please email Mr. Hernandez at email@example.com

 Loretto Academy is home to newly renovated, state-of-the-art Little Theater.
 Our award-winning TAPPS Theater Company, Angels in the Wings, performs three different plays: a one-act show in the fall, a spring play, and a spring musical.